knightsUCF/EP_Data/data_preprocessing.md

 * use Shannon entropy scoring on normalized maximum signals to quanity the cell type-secificity for each region

-# RNA-seq Processing Plan Steps
+# II.
+RNA-seq Prestige Processing Plan Steps

 * align reads to reference genome (hg18 with TopHat for Prestige), allowing for a maximum of 10 multiple alignments